 A clear understanding of the cost structure Business Model Canvas building block is crucial for several reasons:

 It is important to realize: incurring costs is inevitable and is necessary to realize the value proposition.
 The relationship between costs and revenue streams is very important for every company.
 “The money tap should not drip, but flow.”
 In some industries, an extremely cost-efficient operation is the difference between success or failure.
-For example the transport sector.
-In other industries, keeping a handle on costs is of course important, but reducing costs is not the most important success factor.

 The costs in the Business Model Canvas are always related to choices made in other building blocks.
 It is interesting for every company to look at the cost structure from a strategic perspective.
 Here are examples of questions about the cost structure that can trigger a different design of the business model: